 - Many of them have been behaving like servile hatchet men and not as members of elite services owing unshakeable allegiance to the Constitution, the laws of the land and the principles of democratic governance.

 1.1A person who writes fierce attacks on others or their work.

 - It's not surprising that Krugman is reading a book written by an admitted hatchet man and liar.

 - His reputation as the party's hatchet man related especially to his attacks on Adlai Stevenson, the Democrats' presidential candidate in 1952 and 1956.

 - The hagiographers and the hatchet men have only begun to do their best - or their worst - on the already weathered marble bust of Rudolf Nureyev's reputation.

-late 19th century (originally US): figuratively, from an early use denoting a hired Chinese assassin.
+Late 19th century: figuratively, from an early use denoting a hired Chinese assassin.

 For editors and proofreaders

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.